reagent-project/reagent-frontend-template/README.md

 Once Figwheel starts up, you should be able to open the `public/index.html` page in the browser and see the changes refresh live.
 Alternatively, you could run `python -m SimpleHTTPServer` in the `public` folder.

+### REPL

+The project is setup to start nREPL on port `7002` once Figwheel starts.
+Once you connect to the nREPL, run `(cljs)` to switch to the ClojureScript REPL.

 ### Building for production

 ```